 Abstract

 Extensive fMRI study of human lateral frontal cortex (LFC) has yet to yield a consensus mapping between discrete anatomy and psychological states, partly due to the difficulty of inferring mental states from brain activity.
 Despite this, there have been few large-scale efforts to map the full range of psychological states across the entirety of LFC.
 Here, we used a data-driven approach to generate a comprehensive functional-anatomical mapping of LFC from 11,406 neuroimaging studies.
 We identified putatively separable LFC regions on the basis of whole-brain co-activation, revealing 14 clusters organized into three whole-brain networks.
-Next, we generated preferential psychological profiles by using multivariate classification to identify the psychological states that best predicted activity within each cluster.
+Next, we generated psychological profiles by using multivariate classification to identify the psychological states that best predicted activity within each cluster.
 We observed large functional differences between networks, suggesting brain networks support distinct modes of processing.
 Within each network, however, we observed relatively low functional specificity, suggesting discrete psychological states are not strongly localized to individual regions; instead, our results are consistent with the view that individual LFC regions work as part of distributed networks to give rise to flexible behavior.
 Collectively, our results provide a comprehensive synthesis of a diverse neuroimaging literature using relatively unbiased data-driven methods.

 Decades of research have suggested lateral frontal cortex (LFC) plays a critical role in the execution of flexible, goal-directed behavior (Miller and Cohen, 2001), enabling the navigation of complex, rapidly changing environments, pursuit of distant goals in the face of various obstacles, planning for future events, and the communication of complex ideas using language.
 Although extensive work has identified putatively separable psychological processes critical for flexible behavior (Miyake et al., 2000), the precise organization of these processes within discrete lateral frontal anatomy remains actively debated.